TIM SCOTT, National Leader, 2013-?

 A national leader!

 There you have it.
-She very nearly said it explicitly there, didn’t she, that she appointed him because he is Black and for essentially no other reason.
+Haley very nearly said it there explicitly, didn’t she, that she appointed Tim Scott because he is Black and for (essentially) no other reason.
 It’s the way the winds of the Grand Old Party are blowing.

 Incidentally, this U.S. Senate seat was recently contested by Alvin Greene in 2010.